AWS IoT – Cloud Services for Connected Devices

 The AWS IoT Console will help you get started.
 With a few clicks you can create your first thing, and then download the SDK, security credentials, and sample code you will need to connect a device to AWS IoT.

-You can also build AWS IoT applications that communicate with an Amazon Echo via the Alexa Skills Kit.
-AWS IoT can trigger an Alexa Skill via a Lambda function and Alexa Skills can interact with thing shadows.
+You can also build AWS IoT Core applications that communicate with an Amazon Echo via the Alexa Skills Kit.
+AWS IoT Core can trigger an Alexa Skill via a Lambda function and Alexa Skills can interact with thing shadows.
 Alexa Skills can also take advantage of AWS IoT’s bidirectional messaging capability (which traverses NAT and firewalls found in home networks) to wake devices with commands from the cloud.
 Manufacturers can use thing shadows to store responses to application-specific messages.

-AWS IoT in the Console
+AWS IoT Core in the Console

 It also provides complete details on each thing, including the thing’s API endpoint, MQTT topic, and the contents of its shadow:

-AWS IoT Topics, Messages, and Rules
+AWS IoT Core Topics, Messages, and Rules

-All of the infrasructure that I described can be seen as a support system for the message and rule system that forms the heart of AWS IoT.
+All of the infrasructure that I described can be seen as a support system for the message and rule system that forms the heart of AWS IoT Core.
 Things disclose their state by publishing messages to named topics.
 Publishing a message to a topic will create the topic if necessary; you don’t have to create it in advance.
 The topic namespace is hierarchical (“myfactories/seattle/sensors/door”)